MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 Message("Hello quantum world!");
 ```

 The `Superposition` program doesn't have any `open` statements or calls with full namespaces.
-That's because the Q# development environment loads two namespaces by default: `Microsoft.Quantum.Core` and `Microsoft.Quantum.Intrinsic`, which contain commonly used functions and operations.
+That's because the Q# development environment automatically loads two namespaces: `Microsoft.Quantum.Core` and `Microsoft.Quantum.Intrinsic`, which contain commonly used functions and operations.

 You can take advantage of the `Microsoft.Quantum.Measurement` namespace by using the `MResetZ` operation to optimize the `Superposition` program. `MResetZ` combines the measurement and reset operations into one step, as in the following example: